agungTuanany/Javascript-data-structure-and-algorithm/chapter-9-data-structure-graph/README.md

 ![chapter-9-5.gif](./images/gif/chapter-9-5.gif "Types of Graphs")
 </br>

 Above images is my Favorite Graphs.
-It's by the Opti project, and it is a partial map of the internet.
+It's by the _Opti project_, and it is a partial map of the internet.

 If you look on detail here, you see that we have IP addresses connecting to IP